rizdaprasetya/mt-alt-doc/en/core-api/advanced-features.md

 * If the number provided is longer than required, then the unnecessary digits in the end will be trimmed.
 * If the number provided is shorter than required, then the number will be prefixed with zeros.

-?>***Note***: In *Production* environment, all banks do not support custom VA number.
-It depends on the agreement.
-Please consult with Midtrans Activation team for further information.
+?>***Note***: In *Production* environment, not every bank may support custom VA number (e.g. Permata) as the default state.
+It depends on the type of VA configured for your merchant account & your business agreement with the bank.
+Please consult Midtrans Activation team for further information.

 ## Consideration and Limitations
 There are a few limitations to consider while using Midtrans API.
 These limitations are given below.